shubhams167/bookmark-tool-api/README.md

 ## How to setup Bookmark Tool API server?

-To use this API on a local machine, follow the following steps:
+To setup this API server on a local machine, follow the following steps:

 1. Clone the repository using `git clone https://github.com/shubhams167/bookmark-tool-api.git`.
 2. `cd` to _bookmark-tool-api_ and run `npm install`.